 Transit Oriented Development in the Cardiff Capital Region….

-To note: This is really a brain dump article (so happy to take challenges) that will be subject to ongoing refinement as I learn more and better arrange my thoughts...
-It also follows up my presentation on Transit Oriented Development (TOD) for Wales Week in London at the Royal Festival Hall in February 2019.
-There … Continue reading Transit Oriented Development in the Cardiff Capital Region….
+I include a chapter on TOD in my book (from late Oct 2024), "How to build a Metro".
+So please head over and take a look....
+To note: This is really a brain dump article (so happy to take challenges) that will be subject to ongoing refinement as I learn more and better arrange my … Continue reading Transit Oriented Development in the Cardiff Capital Region….

 Wales’ Rail Network – The Case for Investment